 The beauty of integrated linear LED lighting is its flexibility.
 LED linear strips open up a world of illuminating possibilities for your home, as they can be hidden, housed in interesting profiles, and integrated into all kinds of joinery and architectural details.
 Design Associate Sabrina Fiorina reveals lighting designer secrets about how to use these fantastic flexible strips, and why they’re ideal for adding balance, depth and variety to your lighting scheme.

-Linear LED lighting strips can be used as small or as large as you like, offering endless design possibility.
+Linear LED lighting strips can be used in as small or as large as you like, offering endless design possibility.
 A range of lighting effects, patterns and atmospheres is achievable using integrated linear lighting all over your home, complemented with floor, wall and spot lighting.
 It’s all about playing with shape, shadows and space to create the best effect possible.

 What is integrated linear lighting?

 If you’re coming to lighting design for the first time, you may wonder what integrated linear LED lighting is, and why it’s a home-lighting buzz phrase.
 These linear lights come in the form of a flexible LED strip.
 We tend to use them within a profile, to diffuse the light better and also to protect the strip from dust or water, depending on where it’s used.
 The light source can then be integrated and concealed within joinery or shelving.

 Uses for integrated linear lighting

 Linear lighting is used to increase light levels, to accent objects such as ornaments or books, to shed light on workspaces, and to offer appealing layers of light in a room.
 It can also be used outside, integrated within garden steps, patios, or walls for example.